-There were a few bottles that appealed, but one item that we kept getting drawn back to was Slivovice.
-The bottle’s shape was aesthetically unique, and neither of us had ever tried plum brandy before.
-They had a few to choose from, and we waffled between one that was clear like vodka, and one that had been aged three years and had a lovely golden tint to it.
-In the end we went with the aged Slivovice, as we assumed it would be more mellow and flavourful than the one that had not been aged.
+A few interesting-looking bottles appealed to us, but one liqueur we decided to try was Slivovice.
+The aesthetically unique bottle called to us, and neither of us had ever tried plum brandy before.
+The store had a few varieties of Slivovice to choose from.
+Mark and I waffled between a crystal clear version that looked like vodka, and a three-year aged bottle, which had a lovely golden tint to it.
+In the end we purchased the aged Slivovice.
+We assumed it would be more mellow and flavourful than the one that had not been aged.

 For their Slivovice, they use a three-stage distillation process to create smoothness.
 They also leave the plum pits in the mash during the three-year aging process.
 This adds tannins and a more rounded flavour to the final product.

 If you really want to treat yourself, they also make 5-year and 10-year aged plum brandies.